MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/common-js.md

 - `foo.js`
     ```javascript
     function foo() {
       console.log("Hello");
     }

     module.exports = 'foo';
     ```

-Import the default object from module with any name you want.
+Import the default object from a module with any name you want.

 ```javascript
 const foo = require('./foo');